bensnyde/cp2zim/README.md

 cp2zim
 ======

-Seemless Cpanel to Zimbra email migration script.
+Seamless Cpanel to Zimbra email migration script.

 This script will generate all of the commands necessary for a seemless migration of email accounts from a WHM/Cpanel server to a Zimbra Mail server.
 The output can then be executed in batch.